phamhoangviet261/phamhoangviet261/README.md

   <br><br>
   <br><br>
   <samp>
-    I'm <a href="https://phamhoangviet261.github.io/">Pham Hoang Viet</a> currently a fourth year student at Faculty of Information Technology, Vietnam National University Ho Chi Minh City - University of Science (VNU-HCMUS) and aspiring software developer:computer:.
+    I'm <a href="https://phamhoangviet261.github.io/">Pham Hoang Viet</a> :computer:.
 I like coding and have a passion with Information Technology (IT). <br>

     * 🧐   Interested in full stack web development.